-Lastly, any workout can invigorate you with a boost of energy, setting you up for the day and possibly even cutting the need for caffeine.
+Working out can invigorate you with a boost of energy.
+This is a welcome gift in the morning, setting you up for a productive day and potentially reducing the need for caffeine.

-Although psychologically a morning workout may set you up well for the day, your body may be more ready for a workout in the afternoon or evening.
+Although a morning workout may prime you for the day, your body may be more ready for a workout in the afternoon or evening.
 Research shows that strength and flexibility are greatest in the late afternoon and perceived exertion—how hard you feel your body is working—is lowest.
 Scientists believe this is partially because the body rises in temperature throughout the day due to your circadian rhythm.
-In other words, your body has been warming up all day and is ready to go, unlike right when you wake up.
-Because of this, your body is also the least likely to get injured.
+In other words, your body has been warming up all day and is ready to go.
+Because of this, your body is also least likely to get injured.

-Lastly, one of the best psychological benefits of your afternoon workout is that it can help you overcome a mid-day slump and provide a second boost of energy for the day (you naturally have one in the morning).
+Finally, one of the best psychological benefits of an afternoon workout is that it can help you overcome a midday slump and provide a second boost of energy for the afternoon and evening.
 However, this same energy boost too late in the evening could make it harder to fall asleep.